How Much Does Ethernet Installation Cost in 2025?

 Can you run Ethernet cables through your ducts?

 No, you shouldn't run Ethernet cables through air ducts or along vents.
-This is unsafe and is usually against local building codes.
-If you're unsure how to install Ethernet cables, it's best to work with a licensed electrician.
+This is unsafe and usually against local building codes.
+It’s best to work with a licensed electrician and defer hardware planning specific to them.
 They'll know how to best route the cables through your home efficiently, safely, and compliant with building codes.

 Is a hardwired network faster than Wi-Fi?